letigsainz/tech-writing/Service Discovery/howTo.md

 ```

 > [!IMPORTANT]
-> Make sure to keep the `node`, `tags`, and `check` exactly as shown in the example above, in order for your lambda to get successfuly registered.
+> Make sure to keep the `node`, `tags`, and `check` exactly as shown in the example above, in order for your lambda to be successfuly registered.

 ## Verify that your registration was successful

 Make a request to the Consul server for your service:

 `https://discovery.dev.revup.io/<your_service_name>/<env>/<endpoint>`

+You must include `env` in the url path as seen above.
+This will take on the value dev, qa, or prod.

+> [!TIP]
+> An easy way to verify your service's registration is to make a request to a health check endpoint that simply returns a 200 OK JSON response and success message.

 ## Load Balancing